Cycling Track Management Social Enterprise Company Limited

 3. Sources of your personal data

-a) Information obtained by us from financial business group companies, business partners, and/or any other persons who we have relationship with;
+a) Information obtained by us from business partners and/or any other persons who we have relationship with;

 b) Information obtained by us from persons related to you (e.g. your family, friends, referees);